HL7/davinci-ra/input/pagecontent/report-generation.md

 ### Approaches for Generating Risk Adjustment Coding Gap Report

-This IG describes three approaches to generate a [Risk Adjustment Coding Gap Report].
+This IG describes two approaches to generate a [Risk Adjustment Coding Gap Report].
 The approaches provide an adoption strategy that allows consumers of this IG to choose an implementation that matches their current state of FHIR maturity, including an option for generating a [Risk Adjustment Coding Gap Report] that requires little to no FHIR maturity and then transition to more mature approaches as their FHIR maturity grows.
 As mentioned above, the Payer can use one or more of these processes as fits their need or stage as they transition their processes.

 #### The Assisted Approach